ebzzry/ebzzry.github.io/en/fkd/quotes.md

   ―Ergo Proxy, Ergo Proxy

-- In my desperate attempts to become a fellow citizen, I’ve constantly supressed myself and tried to be the person I thought they wanted.<br>
+- In my desperate attempts to become a fellow citizen, I’ve constantly suppressed myself and tried to be the person I thought they wanted.<br>
   ―Vincent Law, Ergo Proxy